-2.3.6.2.4 Results
+2.3.6.2.7 Results

-As an interim conclusion it can be stated that scenarios describing retired workers, voluntary work and office work have a quite large overlap with scenarios describing social interaction.
-For this reason a representative use case will be written describing a handicraft work scenario.
+As an interim conclusion it can be stated that scenarios describing retired workers, voluntary work and partly office work have a quite large overlap with scenarios describing social interaction.
+Therefore a separate representative use case describing the characteristics is available.